2025 Singaporean general election: Red Dot United

-Ravi Philemon, the secretary-general of RDU, criticised the election timeline as "unfair and strategically engineered to favour the ruling party"; he argued that the acceptance of nominations on 23 April, which led to a campaign period ending on 1 May, the day of the May Day rally, had no "operational reason".
+Secretary-general Philemon criticised the election timeline as "unfair and strategically engineered to favour the ruling party"; he argued that the acceptance of nominations on 23 April, which led to a campaign period ending on 1 May, the day of the May Day rally, had no "operational reason".
 He noted that the timing disadvantaged opposition parties, as they became unable to respond to announcements made during the rally before 2 May, Cooling-off Day.
-Despite these concerns, Philemon affirmed RDU's readiness to contest the election.
-It intended to contest in Jurong East–Bukit Batok, Jurong Central, and Holland–Bukit Timah.
-On Nomination Day, RDU fielded 15 candidates to challenge in these five constituencies.
+Despite these concerns, He affirmed RDU's readiness to contest the election.
+The party intended to contest Jurong East–Bukit Batok GRC, Jurong Central SMC, and Holland–Bukit Timah GRC.
+On nomination day, it fielded 15 candidates in the three constituencies, as well as Nee Soon GRC.
+The RDU spent $204,145 in its campaign.

-RDU tackled bread-and-butter issues, the Malay-Muslim community, and the expenditure of the Founders' Memorial on their first rally on 26 April.
-Members like Fazli Talip and Kala Manickam reiterated the "importance" of electing such candidates.
-In the 29 April episode of The Usual Podcast, hosted by The Straits Times, RDU discussed their election campaign, and how they handled online harassment against their candidate Liyana Dhamirah during campaigning.
-During a rally on the same day, the party focused on a comment by Vivian Balakrishnan, Minister for Foreign Affairs, to a post made by former NMP Calvin Cheng on pro-Palestine remarks, and a comment referencing chicken wings made by Grace Fu, Minister for Sustainability and the Environment, in her rally speech on the previous day.
-The RDU spent S$204,145 in their campaign.